Why Do I Feel Like I Hate My Kids? Navigating Parenting

 Do you have a hard time with your feelings toward your kids?

-Seeking support with parenting
+Seek professional support with parenting

-Parenting isn't always easy, and sometimes, it might help to enlist the help of a counselor.
-Whether you need a listening ear or require additional support, you might find that therapy provides guidance while helping you grow as a parent and as a person.
+Parenting isn't always easy.
+Some parents may find a licensed counselor helpful.
+Whether you need a listening ear or require additional support, you may find that therapy offers guidance while helping you grow as both a parent and an individual.
 If you don’t have time to travel to a therapist’s office, you might consider online therapy, which numerous studies have shown to be effective.
-Online therapy can provide a safe, nonjudgmental space to explore and process your thoughts and feelings while learning better strategies to manage stress as a parent.

-With an online therapy platform like BetterHelp, you can connect with a licensed therapist via audio or video chat at a time that works for you.
-Also, you can contact them day or night via in-app messaging, and they’ll get back to you as soon as they can.
+Online therapy through a platform like BetterHelp can provide a safe, non-judgmental space to explore and process your thoughts and feelings while learning better strategies to manage stress as a parent.
+With an online therapy platform, you can connect with a licensed therapist via audio or video chat at a time that works for you.
+Additionally, you can contact them day or night via in-app messaging, and they’ll respond as soon as possible.

-Cognitive behavioral therapy for navigating parent-child relationships
+Cognitive-behavioral therapy for navigating parent-child relationships

 Takeaway